-A Party that seeks to adjourn an arbitration will bear the costs associated with the adjournment.
+A Party that seeks to adjourn a mediation or arbitration will bear the costs associated with the adjournment.

-16.10 Extension of Time Limits
+16.11 Extension of Time Limits

 The time limits outlined in this Article are mandatory and shall exclude Saturdays, Sundays and holidays.
 The time limits may be extended by mutual agreement in writing.